MarkEWaite/bmc-cfa-plugin/README.md

 ## Overview <a name="overview"></a>
 BMC DevOps for Checkpoint/Commit Frequency Analyzer (CFA) automates the process of reporting application checkpoints/commit information from IMS and DB2 logs.
 It can be used to illustrate the impact of changes made by application programs on IMS databases, by comparing CFA reports before and after the implemented changes.

+**Use case:**
+The plugin can be included as part of the development life cycle for application development team

 The plugin is implemented as a job's build step: